raprocks/raprocks.github.io/_posts/2020-05-13-lets-begin.md

 categories: [termux]
 tags: [Termux, coding on android]
 last_modified_at: 2019-05-16
+comments: true
 ---

 So You want to learn coding, but don't know where to start.
 And above all of this you are in a bigger problem, You don't have a personal computer to code on. **Dont Worry** is what I will say to you.
 Until you got your Ambition to do something you can do it in any Conditions possible.
 Today I will introduce to you a very important tool for Android devices that I use on a daily basis.
 In fact, this whole site and even this post is being written on the tool itself on my Android Device.
 <figure>
 	<img src="/assets/images/lets-begin1.jpg" alt="termux-lets-begin">
 	<figcaption> screenshot taken while i was constructing this post</figcaption>